quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 At the same time, RILs are a finite resource that require enormous investments of time and labor to construct.
 If germline mutator alleles are only detectable in these highly unusual experimental populations, we are unlikely to discover more than a small fraction of the mutator alleles that may exist in nature.

-Fortunately, the statistical approach introduced in this paper is readily adaptable to datasets beyond RILs.
+Fortunately, the approach introduced in this paper is readily adaptable to datasets beyond RILs.
 Thousands of human pedigrees have been sequenced in an effort to precisely estimate the rate of human *de novo* germline mutation [@PMID:31549960;@PMID:28959963;@PMID:29700473], and as family sequencing has become a more common step in the diagnosis of many congenital disorders, these datasets are growing on a daily basis.
-Large cohorts of two- or three-generation families are an example of a regime in which IHD could enjoy high power; by pooling sparse mutation counts across many individuals who share the same candidate mutator allele, even a subtle mutator signal could rise above the noise of *de novo* germline mutation rate estimates.
+Large cohorts of two- or three-generation families are an example of a regime in which IHD could enjoy high power; by pooling sparse mutation counts across many individuals who share the same candidate mutator allele, even a subtle mutator signal could potentially rise above the noise of *de novo* germline mutation rate estimates.

 Selection on germline mutator alleles will likely prevent large-effect mutators from reaching high allele frequencies, but a subset may be detectable by sequencing a sufficient number of human trios [@PMID:35666194].